25 Aug Lao Tzu 1

 He who experiences and reflects on his experiences can come to know the nature of things.
 The more he knows, the more he desires to know.
 However, as he cannot experience and reflect when he is speaking, he chooses not to speak.
 He who speaks does not know and has no desire to know.

-He who knows knows that his perspective is one of infinite perspectives and that what something is is at best approximated by an amalgamation of many perspectives.
-Hence, knowing his perspective is limited and unlikely more knowledgeable than the average perspective, he doesn’t speak.
+He who knows knows that his perspective is one of infinite perspectives and what something is at best understood by an amalgamation of many perspectives.
+Hence, knowing their perspective is limited and unlikely more knowledgeable than the average perspective, he doesn’t speak.
 He who speaks doesn’t realize this truth.

 As speaking and knowing are mutually exclusive, we need to choose whether we want to know or to speak.
 To know is to connect with the universe through our senses.
 Connected and undistracted by our mind, we experience our oneness with everything.
 Unlike knowing, speaking is the mind expressing itself to get the universe’s attention.
 As such, speaking presumes we and the universe are separate entities, the antithesis of oneness.
 He who knows choses oneness (knowing) instead of separateness (speaking); thus, he does not speak.
 As he who speaks is separate from the universe, he does not know the universe.